dennyriadi/Findly.ClientLogger/README.md

 var newLogger = FindlyLog.getLogger("NewLogger");
 ```

-### Capturing logs using *Logger* object
+### Writing log messages using *Logger* object

-Logger object consists of various functions that write log message depending on its specific log level.
+Logger object consists of various functions that write log message with a specific log level.

 ```javascript
 var message = 'This is a log message.';